 Be part of a Resilient Neighborhoods EcoTeam.
 Resilient Neighborhoods organizes EcoTeams in Marin County and helps participants “lose” 5,000 pounds of carbon dioxide emissions.
 Participants calculate their carbon footprints and then choose from a menu of emission reduction actions.
 Even if you’ve already done a lot, you’ll discover many new earth-friendly strategies.
 Sign up at www.resilientneighborhoods.org.

 Take transit or share a ride.
-One way to reduce driving is to take the bus, ferry or, starting in 2016, the SMART train.
+One way to reduce driving is to take the bus, ferry or the SMART train.
 511 SF Bay brings together all the information you need to plan your transit trip or find a ride share.
 Their interactive, on-demand system can help you find carpools, vanpools or bicycle partners.
 Check it out at www.511.org.

 Walk or bike instead of drive.
 Have your child walk or bike to school, and bike or walk to local destinations rather than drive.
 Safe Routes to School helps organize walking school buses and bike trains for a fun, healthy and safe way to get to school on time.
 Find out what’s happening at your school at http://www.saferoutestoschools.org/.